Whereas previous American cultural critics had usually been dismissed or diminished by their European counterparts, Sontag was celebrated.

 As I began the process of unboxing those reflections, I started to realise that her roughly three years in the desert had exerted a profound influence on her.

-Although that span of time can feel insignificant by adult standards, the fact that Susan Sontag lived in Tucson during her early adolescence — roughly ages ten to thirteen — must have made it seem a lot longer.
+Although that span of time can feel insignificant by adult standards, the fact that Susan Sontag lived in Tucson in early adolescence — her middle-school years — must have made it seem a lot longer.
 Just as the contrast with the New York metropolitan area she had lived in for most of her life must have made everything about the place, from the flora and fauna to its indigenous culture, seem strange.